 Every so often, an event turns the market’s prevailing narrative on its head.
 The election of Donald J. Trump as President of the United States is one such event.

 In the aftermath of this election, financial markets have priced in expectations of a fiscal stimulus, higher interest rates, rising inflation, and a stronger U.S. dollar.
 The impact of these shifts is most notable in bonds and currencies: Bonds have suffered a global sell off, with rates on 10-Year U.S. Treasuries up roughly 0.4% to their highs of the year, while the dollar has rallied nearly 3% on a trade-weighted basis.
-Equity headlines are less dramatic: The MSCI All Country World Index was roughly flat, but that masks a regional rotation, as U.S. equities were up more than 2% and emerging markets down roughly 6%, with sizable shifts along market cap and industry lines.
+Equity headlines are less dramatic: The MSCI All Country World Index was roughly flat, but that masks a regional rotation, as U.S. equities were up more than 2% and emerging markets down roughly 6%, with sizeable shifts along market cap and industry lines.

 Frankly, we were not well-positioned for this outcome.
 At our monthly asset allocation meeting held the Friday before the election, we saw confirmation that emerging market growth continues to strengthen, with signs of near-term economic improvement in the United States and Europe.
 We discussed the election and its potential impact, and decided to hold off on increasing risk in the portfolios until it was over.
 But we maintained our existing exposure to emerging market equities, bonds and currencies, which cost us in relative performance after the election.